 Training shows the team how to use AI for preparation: draft a first proposal outline, make a missing-information list, tighten a follow-up email, summarize why the project is a fit, and prepare internal review notes.
 The final proposal stays with the estimator, project manager, owner, or sales lead.

 For a deeper workflow article, read AI estimating help and proposal writing for LA contractors.
 For supervised delegated office work, read AI agents for Los Angeles contractor offices.
-For a current model-readiness checkpoint, read GPT-5.6 Sol for construction and manufacturing AI workflows.
+For project manager workflows, read AI project management for contractors in Los Angeles.
+For current model-readiness checkpoints, read GPT-5.6 Sol for construction and manufacturing AI workflows and GPT-Live voice AI for contractors and manufacturers.
+For safety-sensitive training examples with human review boundaries, read AI safety training scenarios for Los Angeles contractors.
 For general-contractor-specific support content, read AI training for general contractors in Los Angeles.
 For the broader workforce-training angle, read AI literacy for construction companies in Los Angeles.

 Document search and project memory.